Farmland Preservation Program

 Application Procedure:

 The application deadline for each year is February 1st.
-For more information about the program, or to find out how to apply, contact Jen Lauri at 570-674-7991 extension 7.
+For more information about the program, or to find out how to apply, contact Jen Merryman at 570-674-7991 extension 7.

 Agricultural Conservation Easement Application Form